Corporate Sector & Children’s Rights Benchmark Series

 Policies & Commitments

-The first indicator of whether a company has truly integrated a children’s rights perspective is whether the company addresses children’s rights issues through a policy or an explicit commitment in their publicly available documents.
-Commitments can cover different aspects of children’s rights across the areas of the Workplace, Marketplace, and Community & Environment, and might include child labour, responsible marketing to children, product safety or a commitment to contribute in a positive way to children in the local community.
+Commitments can cover different aspects of children’s rights across the impact areas of Governance & Collaboration, Workplace, Marketplace, and Community & Environment, and might include child labour, responsible marketing to children, product safety, or a commitment to contribute in a positive way to children in the local community.

 Implementation

 The next level of integration of a children’s rights perspective is the extent to which these policies have been integrated into an organisation’s processes.
 For instance, is the board ultimately accountable?
 Does it receive regular updates about developments on these issues?
 Are children’s rights issues included in materiality analyses?
 Does the company conduct supplier assessments?
-In addition, are there grievance mechanisms in place that allow both internal and external actors to report on cases of misconduct in relation to children’s rights issues?
+In addition, are there grievance mechanisms in place which allow both internal and external actors to report on cases of misconduct in relation to children’s rights issues?

 Reporting & Actions